-Students in first and second grade have lunch in our cafeteria and recess on the playgrounds.
+Students in grades 1-4 will eat lunch in the school cafeteria and participate in recess on the playgrounds.
 During inclement weather, students may have indoor recess in their classrooms or in the cafeteria.
 Please remember to make sure your child has appropriate, supportive footwear for playing during recess.
 Though there are staff members present who can assist students in opening lunch containers, it is best if you pack a lunch in containers that your child is able to open independently.

 Students are expected to abide by school rules and act in a safe manner at all times.
-The lunch and recess time is staffed by Orchard Hill educational support assistants as well as other teachers and staff.
-The PTA also has parent volunteers who help all students present at a given lunch time.
+The lunch and recess time is staffed by OHES or VES educational support assistants as well as teachers and staff.
+PTA parent volunteers help all students present at a given lunch time.